ismail-syed/SYSC3303_project/README.txt

        ii) Choose to keep Verbose mode on or off by typing "Y" or "N"
 6) To close the server or the client type "QUIT"

+Note: Files can not be overwritten on the server and client
 ========================================================================
 TEST INSTRUCTIONS:
 (Note: The numbers in the files below is how big the files are in bytes)